Weak topological phases in the presence of interactions: Introduction

-We thank Dan Freed, Mike Hopkins, Ralph Kaufmann, and Ryan Thorngren for helpful discussions on the content of this paper.
-CK and NPT are supported by the National Science Foundation under Grant No. DGE-2141064.
-LS is grateful to the AARMS and the SCGCS for its financial support and Dalhousie University for providing the facilities to carry out his research.
+We thank Dan Freed, Mike Hopkins, Ralph Kaufmann, and Ryan Thorngren for helpful discussions on the content of this paper, and an anonymous referee for helpful comments, including catching a gap in one of our arguments.
+CK and NPT were supported by the National Science Foundation under Grant No. DGE-2141064 during the writing of this paper.
+LS is grateful to the Atlantic Association for Research in the Mathematical Sciences and the Simons Collaboration on Global Categorical Symmetries for its financial support and Dalhousie University for providing the facilities to carry out his research.
+CK also thankfully acknowledges support of the Simons Collaboration on Global Categorical Symmetries as well as the Killam Trusts.